mvolkmann/MyUnixEnv/notes/GoNotes.md

 two files to show that a package can be defined by multiple source files.
 Note that both files begin with the same `package` statement.

-The code below contains many comments to explain certain Go features.
+The code below contains several comments to explain certain Go features.
 These will be described in more detail later.

 Add the following to `maximum.go`.